botpress/readme/docs/Learn/add-a-bot-to-your-website/index.md

 # Step 1: Get your embed code

-To embed a bot a bot on your website, you need the bot's Webchat embed code.
+To embed a bot on your website, you need the bot's Webchat embed code.
 You can get the embed code from either the [Studio](https://botpress.com/docs/interface) or the [Dashboard](https://botpress.com/docs/workspace).

 ## From the Studio